sam0x17/macro_magic/README.md

 imports is scenarios where the item in question is hidden behind a private module, as indirect imports can work around this scenario.

-When you call `#[import_tokens]`, the macro first tries to perform an indirect import and then falls back to a direct import if the item can't be found.
-Indirect imports will work even when the item whose tokens you are importing is contained in a crate that is not a dependency of the current crate so long as the following requirements are met:
+Calling `import_tokens_indirect!` is slightly different from calling `import_tokens!` in that indirect imports will work even when the item whose tokens you are importing is contained in a crate that is not a dependency of the current crate, so long as the following requirements are
+met:

 1. The source crate and the target crate must be in the same [cargo workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).
-This is a non-negotiable hard requirement when using indirect imports, however direct imports will work fine across workspace boundaries.
+This is a non-negotiable hard requirement when using indirect imports, however direct imports will work fine across workspace boundaries (they just have other stricter requirements that can be cumbersome).
 2. The source crate and the target crate must both use the same version of `macro_magic` (this is not a hard requirement, but undefined behavior could occur with mixed versions).
-3. Both the source crate and target crate must be included in the compilation target such that they are both compiled.
+3. Both the source crate and target crate must be included in the compilation target of the current workspace such that they are both compiled.
 Unlike with direct imports, where you explictily `use` the source crate as a dependency of the target crate, there needs to be some reason to compile the source crate, or its exported tokens will be unavailable.

 The vast majority of common use cases for `macro_magic` meet these criteria, but if you run into any issues where exported tokens can't be found, make sure your source crate is included